aetperf/aetperf.github.io/_posts/2023-08-30-Vector-similarity-search-with-pgvector.md

 To illustrate the practical implementation of *pgvector*, we'll delve into a specific use case involving the "Simple English Wikipedia" dataset.
 This dataset, available [here](https://cdn.openai.com/API/examples/data/vector_database_wikipedia_articles_embedded.zip) from OpenAI, contains vector embeddings for Wikipedia articles.

 We'll guide you through the process of setting up and utilizing *pgvector* for vector similarity search within a Postgres database.
 The blog post covers essential steps, including table creation, loading the dataset, and performing queries to find nearest neighbors based on cosine similarity.
 Additionally, we'll demonstrate how to integrate the Langchain vectorstore [*PGVector*](https://python.langchain.com/docs/integrations/vectorstores/pgvector) to streamline embedding storage and retrieval.
-We will finally perform question answering over the documents stored in Postgres.
+We will finally perform question answering over the documents stored in Postgres with [LangChain](https://python.langchain.com/docs/get_started/introduction.html).

 ## The *Simple English Wikipedia* dataset